mikmanzato/yabt/README.md

 installing the `php-cli` package or equivalent should do.
 Yabt works on PHP 5.6 as well as PHP 7.

-Yabt uses `tar` and `gzip` which are generally available on any GNU/Linux installation.
+Yabt uses `tar` and `bzip2` which are generally available on any GNU/Linux installation.

 Depending on the configured jobs a number of external utilities are needed.
 For